Galantis: Coachella

 Galantis debuted their live show at Coachella Valley Music and Arts Festival on 12 April 2014.
 Their performance came less than two weeks after their first release.
 In a Billboard Poll, which asked fans to vote on Coachella 2014's Best Dance Music Moment, Galantis beat Calvin Harris, Flume, Chromeo, Disclosure and Girl Talk with 52% of the vote.
 Their performance garnered praise from Dancing Astroaut, LA Times and Billboard, among others.
 Dubbed 'Seafoxchella', their live set debuted original songs and remixes from such genres as pop, electro, and house.
 The duo played an hour-long set at the Gobi Tent, with live controllers, visuals, and seafox stage set.
 Highlights included their single "Smile", as well as remixes to their other tune, "You".
 Following the second weekend of the festival, the duo kicked off their first live tour with a string of dates in North America.

-Galantis have performed at Cochella 2014, and recently in 2017.
-The group's performances are charectarized by them waving seafox flags, jumping from the stage, and doing other stunts that increase the energy of their shows.
+Galantis have performed at Coachella 2014, and recently in 2017.
+The group's performances are characterized by them waving seafox flags, jumping from the stage, and doing other stunts that increase the energy of their shows.

 The duo have begun another world tour in support of their second album, The Aviary.
 The tour begins in United States at Ultra Music Festival as they travel across the country before returning to Europe.